berkeley-scf/tutorial-parallelization/parallel-R.md

 # 3 Parallel loops (including parallely lapply) via the future package

+All of the functionality discussed here applies *only* if the iterations/loops of your calculations can be done completely separately and do not depend on one another.
+This scenario is called an *embarrassingly parallel* computation.
+So coding up the evolution of a time series or a Markov chain is not possible using these tools.
+However, bootstrapping, random forests, simulation studies, cross-validation and many other statistical methods can be handled in this way.

 One can easily parallelize lapply (or sapply) statements or parallelize for loops using the `future` package.
 Here’s we’ll just show the basic mechanics of using the future package.
 There’s much more detail in [this